zayarheinnaing/MeteorJS-siteAce-project/siteace/readme.md

 Default data will be loaded when reset the project with "meteor reset"

 Users can register and login.

 Users can post new websites if they are logged in.

 Users can up and down vote webpages by clicking up or down button.

 Websites will listed with the most up voted site first.

 The listing page shows when the website was added and how many up and down votes it has.

-Users can move to a detail page for a website (using routing).
+Users can move to a detail page for a website.

 On the detail page, users can post comments about a webpage, and they are displayed below the description of the webpage.